FameThemes/wp-tabbed-widget/readme.txt

 Plugin features:

-* Add any core widgets to your tabs
+* Add any core widgets to your tabs.
-* Add any theme custom widgets to your tabs
+* Add any theme custom widgets to your tabs.
+* Support any themes.
-* Fully Responsive
+* Fully Responsive.
-* Drag to sort tabs
+* Drag to sort tabs.
-* Unlimited  number of tabs to show
+* Unlimited  number of tabs to show.
 * Position it anywhere where a widget is configured in your theme.
+* No shortcode required.
+* Support Page Builder by SiteOrigin.
+* Support live customize.

 = Dedicated Support =
 All support for this plugin is provided through our ticket system.
 If you have not registered yet, you can do so here for FREE